-October 20, 2022
+October 19, 2023

-Welcome to the 2022-23 seminar on Relativistic Heavy Ion Physics at TU Darmstadt.
-This term we will learn about 'Hadronization', i.e., the process how a quark-gluon plasma produced in a heavy-ion collision evolves into colorless hadrons which eventually reach the detector.
+Welcome to the 2023-24 seminar on Relativistic Heavy Ion Physics at TU Darmstadt.
+This term we will learn about 'FAIR physics', i.e., the physics behind the 'Facility for Antiproton and Ion Research' (FAIR), which is currently being built in Darmstadt.
+We will discuss both theoretical and experimental issues related to the planned experiments.

 Before we start, the organizers want to share a few details about how the seminars will be run.

-We will meet every week (with a break of a few weeks after the organizational meeting on October 20) at 16:30 in Room 10 of building S211, Schlossgartenstraße 2.
-Although we generally recommend to come in person, remote participation via zoom is possible as well.
-The link is provided on TUCaN.
-As you see the language of discussion will be English.
+We will meet every week (with a break of a few weeks after the organizational meeting on October 19) at 16:30 in Room 10 of building S211, Schlossgartenstraße 2.
+The language of discussion will be English.
 Each week (except the organizing week), a student will present a topic, leading to a discussion.
 Every student is expected to attend every seminar, both before and after their own presentation.
 Attendance and participation are part of the grade, though your individual presentation is the most important part.